SzymonJak982/Youtube-Summarizer/README.md

 - **Streamlit Interface**: User-friendly web interface for easy operation.
 - **Docker Integration**: Supports Docker for straightforward setup and scalability.

+## Latest updates
+*14.05:*
+- *Summary history: Summarizer can now also store created summaries in the current browser session*
 ## Prerequisites

 Before you begin, ensure you have the following: